pivotal/docs-tas-adapter/overview.md

 ![Application Service Adapter architecture diagram with user flows](images/architecture.png)

 Application Service Adapter is distributed as a [Carvel package](https://carvel.dev/) for platform teams to configure and install to a Kubernetes cluster with the Tanzu CLI tool.
-The key user personas of Application Service Adapter remain the same as the user personas of Tanzu Application Serivce: the Platform Operator and the App Developer.
+The key user personas of Application Service Adapter remain the same as the user personas of Tanzu Application Serivce: the platform operator and the app developer.

 Platform teams create Cloud Foundry orgs and spaces in the installation, which the Application Service Adapter backs with separate Kubernetes namespaces.
 Application developers then use these orgs and spaces to organize their apps as they do today with Tanzu Application Service for VMs.